-- 22. The three members of a FTP Adjudication Panel shall constitute the quorum for a hearing of the FTP Adjudication Panel at which a medical student's fitness to practise is determined.
-The Chair shall have a casting vote, if necessary. - 23.
-A FTP Adjudication Panel shall decide whether a medical student is fit to practise medicine and should remain on the Medical Students Register and/or should be subject to sanctions. - 24.
+22. The three members of a FTP Adjudication Panel shall constitute the quorum for a hearing of Quorum. the FTP Adjudication Panel at which a medical student's fitness to practise is determined.
+The Chair shall have a casting vote, if necessary.

+- 23. A FTP Adjudication Panel shall decide whether a medical student is fit to practise medicine and should remain on the Medical Students Register and/or should be subject to sanctions. - 24.
 No member of a FTP Adjudication Panel shall have had any material involvement or interest in the case.
 All members of a FTP Adjudication Panel shall be required to make a declaration of interest in respect of the case.
 A replacement member shall be appointed by the Registrary from the FTP Support Panel in the event of a conflict of interest. - 25.
-A FTP Adjudication Panel may require such reports to be prepared as it considers necessary.
+A FTP Adjudication Panel may require such reports to be prepared as it considers necessary. - 26.
+The Secretary of the medical student's Faculty Board, or her or his nominated deputy, shall secretary. serve as Secretary to a FTP Adjudication Panel.
+For the purpose of these regulations, preclinical students are assigned to the Faculty of Biology and clinical students to the Faculty of Clinical Medicine.

-Secretary.